arthi-j/devax-eventbridge-demo/README.md

 Create a catchall rule for this event bus to send all event to a CloudWatch logs group `/aws/events/buildkite-catchall`.
 This is similar to what we did for the orders workflow in step 5.
 Verify there are no streams in the log group.

 Set up a pipeline on Buildkite.
-You can use one of their sample pipleines [here](https://github.com/buildkite/example-pipelines).
+You can use one of their sample pipelines [here](https://github.com/buildkite/example-pipelines).
 Start the Buildkite agent locally using the command below.
 Then trigger a build from the Buildkite console.

 ```shell
 buildkite-agent start